franpfeiffer/worklog.nvim/README.md

 # Worklog

 ## Overview
-worklog.md is a Neovim plugin automatically captures and commits a summary of your work to a specified Git repository every 30 minutes.
+worklog is a Neovim plugin automatically captures and commits a summary of your work to a specified Git repository.

 ## Features
 - Captures modified files